davepetrov/projects/README.md

 This pathfinding program requires the Pygame library in order to run.
 Without it, errors will arise, unfortunately

-#Instructions
+## Instructions
-Run index.py to run the main file
+1) Run index.py to run the main file

-Select a map
+2) Select a map
 Maze: Able to select start, goal, checkpoints
 Random: Able to select the rate of walls spawning.
 Recommended spawn rate is 0-30%.
 Able to select start, goal, checkpoints, and walls
 Creative: Able to select start, goal, checkpoints, and walls.
 Basic: Able to select start, goal and checkpoints

+3) When Selecting checkpoint nodes:
+- You may select as many CPs as you want
+- These are not goal nodes.
+The algorithm will be forced to reach them in the order they were placed.
+If there exists an unreachable CP, then there will be no final path.

-When selecting wall nodes:
+3) When selecting wall nodes:
- - Option 1 allows you to select a 1x1 square,
+ - Option 1 allows you to select a 1x1 square
- - Option 2 allows you to select a 3x3 square without the center,
+ - Option 2 allows you to select a 3x3 square without the center
- - option 3 allows you to select a 1x3 rect,
+ - option 3 allows you to select a 1x3 rect.
  - option 3 allows you to select a 3x1 rect.